 (5) The Director may waive or reduce requirements in this Paragraph up to the extent allowed by the Emissions Trading Policy Statement published in the Federal Register of April 7, 1982, pages 15076-15086, provided that the analysis required by Paragraph (e) of this Rule supports any waiver or reduction of requirements.
 The Federal Register referenced in this Paragraph is hereby incorporated by reference and does not include subsequent amendments or editions.

-(e) In a permit application for an alternative mix of controls under pursuant to Paragraph (d) of this Rule, the owner or operator of the facility shall demonstrate to the satisfaction of the Director that the proposal is equivalent to the existing requirements of the SIP in total allowed emissions, enforceability, reliability, and environmental impact.
+(e) In a permit application for an alternative mix of controls under pursuant to Paragraph (d) of this Rule, the owner or operator of the facility shall demonstrate that the proposal is equivalent to the existing requirements of the SIP in total allowed emissions, enforceability, reliability, and environmental impact.
 The Director shall provide for public notice with an opportunity for a request for public hearing following the procedures under pursuant to 15A NCAC 02Q .0300 or .0500, as applicable.

 (1) If and when a permit containing these conditions is issued under pursuant to 15A NCAC 02Q .0300 (non-Title V permits), it shall become a part of the state implementation plan (SIP) as an appendix available for inspection at the department's regional offices.
 Until the U.S. Environmental Protection Agency (EPA) approves the SIP revision embodying the permit containing an alternative mix of controls, the facility shall continue to meet the otherwise applicable existing SIP requirements.